The Three Little Pigs and the Friendship House

 From that day forward, the three little pigs lived happily together in their friendship house.
 They learned that the strongest foundation wasn't made of straw, sticks, or even stones - it was made of friendship, kindness, and helping each other.

-Penny still loved to play, but now she also helped with the daily chores.
-Pablo still loved to read, but he also read stories aloud to his friends every evening.
-Petunia still worked hard, but now she had help and could also take time to enjoy life with her dear friends.
+Pip still loved to play, but now she also helped with the daily chores.
+Pop still loved to read, but he also read stories aloud to his friends every evening.
+Pete still worked hard, but now she had help and could also take time to enjoy life with her dear friends.

 When other animals in the meadow faced problems, the three little pigs always opened their door and their hearts to help.
 Their house became known throughout the land as the Friendship House, where everyone was welcome and no one was ever turned away.